DiUS/chariotd/README.md

 ### Service outfile formats

+Out of the box chariotd supports a few common configuration file formats.
+It is possible to extend this by adding new definitions in the `src/filefmts/` directory.
+A file format is simply a module exposing `parse(data)` and `stringify(data)` functions, analogous to the standard `JSON` module.
+The `stringify(data)` is responsible for converting `data` into the appropriate representation to be written to the outfile, and `parse(data)` for converting such a representation back into standard JavaScript types (object, arrays, strings, numbers).
+The existing modules can be used as an implementation guide for new file formats.

+The file format is named as the uppercased version of the basename of the file.
+E.g. `shell.js` provides `SHELL` and `json.js` provides `JSON`.

 #### JSON

 The JSON outfile format is pretty self-explanatory.
 The only slightly odd aspect is that `null` values are not possible, due to the way the AWS IoT Device Shadow engine handles them (uses them to indicate key removal).